 - Streaming: equivalent album sales of all the album tracks (ratio 1/1500)

 We got there!
 For most artists studied so far, the norm is that the top selling studio album in its original format is also the artist more popular album.
 The case of Bob Dylan is quite incredible in this aspect as his Top 3 best sellers in album form are all different from his three more popular records.

-In fact, #1 seller Desire, #2 Blood On The Tracks and #3 Blonde On Blonde end up respectively #4, #5 and #7 in overall popularity after combining every sales generated by each album.
-The main reason for this situation is Greatest Hits 1967 package, which quickly competed against the singer early albums, preventing them from accumulating larger catalog sales.
+In fact, #1 seller Desire, #2 Blood On The Tracks and #3 Blonde On Blonde end up respectively #4, #7 and #5 in overall popularity after combining every sales generated by each album.
+The main reason for this situation is the Greatest Hits 1967 package, which quickly competed against the singer’s early albums, preventing them from accumulating larger catalog sales.
 In the other side, records like Blood On The Tracks and Desire got their hits covered on strong selling compilations many years after their release, themselves also featuring mostly Bob Dylan hits from the 60s.

-The comprehensive total of Bob Dylan climbs all the way up to 140,8 million album sales equivalent, a number many big pop stars will likely never reach.
+The comprehensive total of Bob Dylan climbs all the way up to 142,3 million equivalent album sales, a number many big pop stars will likely never reach.